apache/airflow/docs/best-practices.rst

 .. note::

-    In general, you should not write any code outside the tasks.
+    In general, you should not write any complex code outside the tasks.
 The code outside the tasks runs every time Airflow parses the DAG, which happens every second by default.

 Testing a DAG